Why and whence the Hilbert space in quantum theory?: On (a quantum) Pythagoras theorem

 A more formal view of the situation delivers, strange as it may seem, the most precise explanation.
-The point is that the quantum or Pythagorean vectors $\{\ketPsi,\frak c\bo\cdot\ketPsi\}$, from the vector-space `standpoint', are \emph{merely different} vectors, the different elements of a set.
-The mathematical structure \lvs\ is not `aware of' our geometric ways for visualizing the number as an operator: $\ketPsi\mapsto\oper{\frak c}\,\ketPsi = \frak c\bo\cdot\ketPsi$.
-Hence, the picturing this operation as a co- or non"=codirectional dilatation (over $\bbR$ and notably over $\bbC$) does amount to a bringing the new `illegal' words---""shortening/"!stretching/"!\ldots/"!rotation""---""into the theory of \lvs\ as an abstraction and to an implicit introducing the notions of the length and of the interpretation.
+The point is that the quantum or Pythagorean vectors $\{\ketPsi,\frak c\bcdot\ketPsi\}$, from the vector-space `standpoint', are \emph{merely different} vectors, the different elements of a set.
+The mathematical structure the \lvs\ is not `aware of' our geometric ways for visualizing the number as an operator: $\ketPsi\mapsto\oper{\frak c}\,\ketPsi = \frak c\bcdot\ketPsi$.
+Hence, the picturing this operation as a co- or non"=codirectional dilatation (over $\bbR$ and notably over $\bbC$) does amount to a bringing the new `illegal' words---""shortening/"!stretching/"!\ldots/"!rotation""---""into the theory of \lvs\ as an abstraction and to an implicit interpreting and introducing the concept of the length.